-- Appropriateness and value of the research and professional development experience for the student participants, particularly the appropriateness of the research project(s) for undergraduate involvement and the nature of the students' participation in these activities - Quality of the research environment, including the facilities, the preparedness of the research mentor(s) to guide undergraduate research, and the professional development opportunities for the students. - 3.
-Appropriateness of the student recruitment and selection plans, including those for involving students from underrepresented groups, from outside the host institution, and from academic institutions with limited research opportunities in STEM. - 4.
-Quality of plans for student preparation and for follow-through designed to promote continuation of student interest and involvement in research. - 5.
+- 1. Appropriateness and value of the research and professional development experience for the student participants, particularly the appropriateness of the research project(s) for undergraduate involvement and the nature of the students' participation in these activities. - 2.
+Quality of the research environment, including the facilities, the preparedness of the research mentor(s) to guide - undergraduate research, and the professional development opportunities for the students.
+3. Appropriateness of the student recruitment and selection plans, including those for involving students from underrepresented - groups, from outside the host institution, and from academic institutions with limited research opportunities in STEM.
+4. Quality of plans for student preparation and for follow-through designed to promote continuation of student interest and - 4.
+Quarty of plans for student preparation and for follow-through designed to promote continuation of student interest and involvement in research.
+5. Appropriate provide the plans for managing the project and evaluat - 5.
 Appropriateness and cost-effectiveness of the budget, effectiveness of the plans for managing the project and evaluating the outcomes, and commitment of partners, if relevant. - 6.
 For renewals of previously funded REU Sites: effectiveness of the previous Site.